Updated on: September 22, 2024

 Step 2.
 Remove the CSRSS.exe Infection and Delete Any Other Infected Files

 When the virus scan is complete, your antivirus will display a list of all infected files in a quarantine folder.
 Carefully go through this list and remove any virus threats.
-Be careful not to remove false positives (safe files that your antivirus has mistakenly flagged as malicious).
-It’s a good idea to contact your antivirus customer support team if you want help identifying unsafe files in your quarantine folder.
+You can contact your antivirus customer support team if you’re not sure whether a quarantined file is actually malicious, but generally it’s best to just remove the files your antivirus has identified as malware.

 After you’ve gone through every quarantined file and removed any malware from your disk, restart your computer.
 Then, run a second full disk scan to ensure any infections stored in Windows memory are no longer active.
 The second full disk scan won’t take as long as the first.
 Many antiviruses (including Norton) recognize recently scanned files.
 It’s a good idea to run this scan as soon as your PC has restarted.
 If you’re still seeing threats appear in the infected file list after the second scan, you need to repeat steps 1 and 2 until you can scan your computer without seeing any threats.